 - Ensure the driver has keys or knows the combination for all door locks.

 Although it may seem harsh to lose your favorite greenery, safety regulations are in place for a reason.
 The state of California is bordered with mountains, desert, and ocean.
-If anything new is introduced, it may cause havoc on the unique environment within those borders.
+If anything new is introduced, it could cause havoc on the unique environment within those borders.

 On a similar note, if you have military orders to California or another state with similar regulations, your moving company may insist that any yard and garden equipment is power washed or thoroughly cleaned before shipping.
 Preventing contaminated soil or outdoor residue from entering The Golden State helps keep ecosystems intact.